Sue Thomas: F.B.Eye

-Sue Thomas: F.B.Eye is a Canadian/American television series that premiered in 2002 on the PAX Network.
+Sue Thomas: F.B.Eye is a television series that premiered in 2002 on the PAX Network.
 The show ended in May 2005 due to PAX's decision to halt the production of original programming.
-It was one of the two highest rated shows on the network.
+It was one of the two highest-rated shows on the network, along with Doc.

 Premise

-Sue Thomas: F.B.Eye is loosely based on the real life experience of Sue Thomas, a deaf woman whose lip-reading expertise landed her a job with an elite surveillance team at the FBI.
+Sue Thomas: F.B.Eye is loosely based on the real-life experience of Sue Thomas, a deaf woman whose lip-reading expertise landed her a job with an elite surveillance team at the FBI.

 Production

 The series was created by Dave Alan Johnson and Gary R. Johnson for Pebblehut Productions.
 They also created Doc starring Billy Ray Cyrus for PAX.
 Yuri Yakubiw was the cinematographer and Bill Layton was the art director.
-Though set in Washington D.C., except for some exterior scenery shots, all the episodes were shot in and around Toronto, Ontario, Canada, and more than half of the cast and production crew were Canadian.
+Though set in Washington, D.C., except for some exterior scenery shots, all the episodes were shot in and around Toronto, Ontario, Canada, and more than half of the cast and production crew were Canadian.

 The series was once known as Lip Service.
 The show's theme song is "Who I Am", which is sung by Jessica Andrews and was written by Brett James and Troy Verges.